 - Poach the eggs.
 Portion the vegetable hash into 2-3 bowls.
 Top with poached eggs and drizzle the chimichurri on top.
 Pour the key lime hollandaise on top and serve with crusty bread.

 **Helpful tips and common mistakes

 Chimichurri is one of my favorite condiments.
-I can put it on my avocado toast, steak, chicken, cauliflower steaks, literally anything and it’ll be good.
+I can put it on my avocado toast, steak, chicken, and even salmon like on this Thai bbq salmon with Thai chimichurri recipe.
 You can even make batches of chimichurri and freeze it!
 To make the sauce, finely chop parsley, shallots, and garlic.
 You can also use a food processor to cut the time in half.
 Stir it together with lemon zest, lemon juice, red chili flakes, and a good amount of olive oil.
 Season with salt and pepper and there you have it.

 While the vegetables are cooking, make the key lime hollandaise.
 You can always prepare the sauce the old school way, clarifying butter and slowly whisking it with the key lime juice, egg yolks, and mustard.
 However, there is a much simpler method!
 My chef instructor might yell at me for sharing this technique, but I found much success preparing the sauce with a blender.
-First, pour boiling water in the blender to get it nice and warm.
+First, pour boiling water into the blender to get it nice and warm.
 Let it sit for 5 minutes, then drain the water and wipe the blender dry.
 Add the egg yolks, mustard, and key lime juice.
 Then, turn on the blender and slowly add the coconut oil to emulsify the mixture.
 Even if the sauce sits for 30 minutes, it won't break.
 Magic.